-- Report on the state of affairs on Technology Platforms in EaP countries has been prepared as Deliverable including review the state-of-affairs of the Ukrainian technology platforms (UTPs) and of the other EaP countries to identify the most promising fields for setting-up national platforms and the involved actors/stakeholders.
+- Report on the state of affairs on Technology Platforms in EaP countries has been prepared as Deliverable including a review of the state-of-affairs of the Ukrainian technology platforms (UTPs) and of the other EaP countries to identify the most promising fields for setting-up national platforms and the involved actors/stakeholders.

 The analysis shows that Ukrainian entities are the most experienced in National Technology Platforms establishing and implementation, even without governmental support.
 In this case one sees the clear bottom-up approach.
 Other EaP countries are less advanced but still in Belarus, Georgia and Moldova the TPs issue is considered at the governmental level, including appropriate amendments to the legislation, support by national or international programmes and using the top-down approach.
-Armenia, Belarus and Ukraine received a support for TP-like structures activities from EU-funded projects.
+Armenia, Belarus and Ukraine received support for TP-like structures activities from EU-funded projects.

-Generally, all EaP countries, regardless of the level of understanding of the role of TPs, implementation of TPs and TP-like structures doesn’t play the role of drivers for certain fields of research and innovations reflecting demands from industry actors.
+Generally, all EaP countries, regardless of the level of understanding of the role of TPs, implementation of TPs and TP-like structures don’t play the role of drivers for certain fields of research and innovations reflecting demands from industry actors.
 Moreover, the industry also is not the driver for establishing and supporting TP structures which could widen their market possibilities.
-At the moment, the top-down approach that is used in Belarus don’t foresee any necessity of creating the national mirror structures to ETPs.
+At the moment, the top-down approach that is used in Belarus doesn’t foresee any necessity of creating the national mirror structures to ETPs.

-At the same time the feedbacks fom EaPs show the promising fields for establishing of NTPs and their development.
+At the same time the feedback fom EaPs shows the promising fields for establishing of NTPs and their development.
 ICT is identified in all EaP countries, Agriculture for Belarus, Georgia (as biotechnology), Moldova and Ukraine, Nanotechnologies and New Materials for Belarus, Moldova and Ukraine, Energy and Energy Efficiency for Belarus and Moldova.
 These fields are of interest for the majority of EaP countries and would be considered in the first place.

 - The workshop “Technology Platforms as an STI Policy Tool in EaP Countries” has been carried out on 21-22 May 2018.
 The Workshop brought together representatives of the three European Technology Platforms (namely ETP on Raw Materials, Food TP and New European Media TP), Ukrainian Technology Platforms, as well as EaP countries’ representatives/stakeholders.
-The two-day plenary session and discussion included the suggestions on further activity, join steps at the both national and regional level and finally elaborating the conclusions on how to follow the EU experts recommendations, create the initiative groups and to implement the positive experience of ETPs for innovative and progressive development.
+The two-day plenary session and discussion included the suggestions on further activity, join steps at both the national and regional level and finally elaborating the conclusions on how to follow the EU experts recommendations, create the initiative groups and implement the positive experience of ETPs for innovative and progressive development.